 #11 Attend a Brisbane Festival

 Due to the pleasant climate, outdoor festivals in Brisbane take place year-round – and they happen all over the city.
 Events in Brisbane range from rocking music festivals to heritage celebrations to family-focused affairs.
 The Brisbane Festival is the city’s largest arts festival that culminates with the Riverfire Festival and takes place each September.

 Most of the festivals are family-friendly (but always check before heading out) and are usually accompanied by food and drink booths.
 Check the city’s official events page for what’s on in Brisbane.

 Interested in finding things to do in Brisbane this weekend?
-Skip the boring (indoor!) grocery shopping routine and instead peruse the farm fresh produce and local offerings at one of the city’s many farmers markets.
+Skip the boring (indoor) grocery shopping routine and instead peruse the farm fresh produce and local offerings at one of Brisbane’s many farmers markets.
 In addition to the booths selling in-season fruits and vegetables, market-goers will find homemade handicrafts and scrumptious prepared meals.

 Even those unfamiliar with Brisbane sports can get caught up in the excitement of a thrilling match – so check the sports schedules to see what’s on in Brisbane.
 If there are no sporting events happening in Brisbane, fans can show their team spirit by touring the two major sports facilities: The Gabba and Suncorp Stadium.

-On the spacious, pedestrian King George Square stands the 1930 City Hall building and Clock Tower – once the tallest building in the city.
-The striking tower is a sight from below, but even better are the city views from the 250-foot-high (76m) observation platform – especially so on a clear, sunny day.
+On the spacious, pedestrian King George Square stands the 1930 Brisbane City Hall and Clock Tower – once the tallest building in the city.
+The striking tower is a sight from below, but even better are the views of Brisbane from the 250-foot-high (76m) observation platform – especially so on a clear, sunny day.

 Tips for Outdoor Brisbane Activities